an1mehacker/SR-Economy-Simulator/README.md

 - Price restrictions based on market's conditions
 - Unit testing to make sure all these complex calculations and interactions are actually behaving as intended
 - Client side only implementation on a website

-# Version history

-### Current
-0.1 - All basic features implemented, you can buy goods in one market and sell to another, but without a money limit

-### Past

 # Data Structures
 ### SimulationStatus: